Three Pillars

 Education

 A great number of Filipino children and youth in rural communities don't have access to education.
 Aside from poverty, the location of schools in towns and urban centers prevents many students from attending classes.
-The Foundation supports the development of community schools in the Philippines to increase access to basic education that is free, within reach, and culturally-responsive.
+FPP supports the development of community schools in the Philippines to increase access to basic education that is free, within reach, and culturally-responsive.
+Here in the U.S., FPP offers a language and culture program with aims to build language skills in the context of culture, history, and socio-economic conditions of our people, and to engage our community in reflective conversations about current and past narratives about the Philippines and the Filipinos.

 Human Rights